 The scope of this article will detail the anatomical

 configuration of this upper body nerve center, as well as the occurrence

 brachial plexus pain syndromes.

 The BP is responsible for providing nerve energy to large areas of the upper body, including parts of the neck, head, shoulders, torso, arms and hands.
 There are also major circulatory structures in the region in the form of the subclavian artery and subclavian vein.
-Sometimes, these blood vessels are also implicated in a TOS pain condition.
+Sometimes, these blood vessels are also implicated in arterial or venous thoracic outlet syndrome pain conditions.

 If the vascular tissues are targeted, then the symptoms of ischemia will be apparent, including changes in the skin and possible systemic effects.

 A pinched nerve in the BP is a very common diagnosis.
-Although this scenario is possible and is more likely when obvious trauma is involved, many suspected instances of TOS are very often misdiagnosed.
+Although this scenario is possible and is more likely when obvious trauma is involved, many suspected instances of neurological thoracic outlet syndrome are very often misdiagnosed.